The Amazing Live Sea Monkeys

 The Amazing Live Sea Monkeys is a live action television series that aired for eleven episodes from September 19 to November 28, 1992.
 It focuses on three microscopic Sea-Monkeys – Dave (Rob LaBelle), Bill (Peter Pitofsky) and Aquarius (Sean Whalen) – who have been enlarged to human size by their benefactor, the Professor (Howie Mandel).
 Special guests include Stephen Furst, Gilbert Gottfried, Larry Melman, and Vernon Wells.

+The series was produced and distributed by MTM Enterprises (now 20th Television).

 Creation

 The concept of the show derived from the Sea Monkeys product, created in 1957 by Harold von Braunhut and marketed in the 1970s with a series of comic book ads designed and illustrated by Joe Orlando, later Vice President of DC Comics and Associate Publisher of Mad.
 Howie Mandel got the idea for the show after his daughter wanted to get some brine shrimp pets known as Sea Monkeys, which he also had as a child.

 Mandel then decided that "This could be bigger than the Ninja Turtles."
 He contacted the Chiodo Brothers; the show was then picked up, and produced as a series by CBS.
 The series aired in the United States and Australia.
 The character designs derive from the fantasy characters in the ads that Orlando drew for Harold von Braunhut, creator of the product.